 A study published in Osteoarthritis and Cartilage backed up this belief.
 The study found that people who drank two bottles of cherry juice every day for six weeks had a significant protection against stiffness, function, and pain.

-- All natural, wild Italian Amarena Cherry
+- Makes 40 cocktails from these all natural, wild Italian Amarena Cherries

 - Slow cooked in copper pots

 - Rich, complex flavor, with a sweet front and tart finish

 - Best in class for whiskey and tequila cocktails!